PF

 Instructions

-1. 1Remove the chicken from the refrigerator.
-Pat very dry with paper towels.
-Place on a parchment-lined baking sheet (or similar surface so that you can easily carry it out to the smoker).
-Brush both sides with the olive oil.
+1. 1Remove the chicken from the refrigerator and pat completely dry with paper towels.
+Brush both sides with olive oil.

 Nutrition — Per Serving